Vincit/objection.js/doc/guide/transactions.md

 }
 ```

+There's also a third way to use transactions, which is described in detail [later](#binding-models-to-a-transaction).

 ## Using a transaction

 After you have created a transaction, you need to tell objection which queries should be executed inside that transaction.
 There are two ways to do that: